YusufRiyaz/sdoass3/readme.md

 ## Terraform apply

-We need to first start the services to AWS by running the environment infrastructure.
+We need to first start the services to AWS by running the environment infrastructure by initialising the `main.tf`file and applying via terraform.

 * Change directory to environment where the MakeFile is: